R0GGER/docker-wsusoffline/README.md

 # WSUS Offline Update

-Using "WSUS Offline Update", you can update any computer running Microsoft Windows and Office safely, quickly and without an Internet connection.
-By default it runs twice a day to download updates from Microsoft @ 12:00 and 00.00 o'clock, but if you prefer your own timetable change the CRON environment variable.
+Using [WSUS Offline Update](http://wsusoffline.net/), you can update any computer running Microsoft Windows and Office safely, quickly and without an Internet connection.

 -----------
 ### Auto update
 Just restart the container and the latest wsusoffline version will be downloaded.

 ### Usage
+By default it runs twice a day to download updates from Microsoft @ 12:00 and 00.00 o'clock, but if you prefer your own timetable change the CRON environment variable.

 ```
 docker create --name=wsusoffline -v /etc/localtime:/etc/localtime:ro -v <path to updates>:/client -e SYSTEMS="all-62 all-63 all-100" -e OFFICE="o2k10 o2k13 o2k16" -e LANGUAGE="enu" -e PARAMS="/dotnet /msse /wddefs /wle" -e CRON="* 12,0 * * *" -e  TIMEZONE="Europe/Amsterdam" r0gger/docker-wsusoffline
 ```